Longdendale Bypass: Climate change impacts

 Government-funded research carried out by English Nature found that the proposed scheme would increase greenhouse gas CO2 pollution in the area by 15,840 tonnes per annum.
 Furthermore, the costs of the CO2 pollution were not included in the Highways Agency cost–benefit analysis.
 In the republished Environmental Statement summary, the Highways Agency admit that the scheme will entail "an estimated increase of 9% in emissions of the greenhouse gas carbon dioxide".
 However, in a Statement of the Area address on 21 November 2006, the Leader of Tameside Council announced that 4,500 trees had already been planted, increasing to 10,000 to compensate for the loss of trees when the bypass is built and to help mitigate the increases in CO2 emissions.
 The council leader also claimed that each tree planted would offset 75 kg of CO2 per annum.
 This figure—for trees to be planted in northern England—is 3.5 times greater than that for trees planted in tropical rainforests.

-In an alternative proposal to the bypass, Translink claim that the removal of HGVs from the A628 onto a cross-Peak train line would save approximately 100,000 tons of CO2 per year.
+In an alternative proposal to the bypass, Translink claims that the removal of HGVs from the A628 onto a cross-Peak train line would save approximately 100,000 tons of CO2 per year.